Berliner Verkehrsbetriebe: History

 The BVG launched the MetroNetz on 12 December 2004 which remodeled the tram and bus network to create 24 tram and bus lines (with M prefix) covering parts of the city that weren't served by S-Bahn or U-Bahn.

-In September 2019, BVG launched first in the world large scale Mobility as a service project "Jelbi" together with a Lithuanian mobility startup Trafi.
+In September 2019, BVG launched Jelbi, a mobility-as-a-service platform developed together with Lithuanian mobility technology company Trafi.
+The platform integrates BVG services with shared mobility providers, including car sharing, bike sharing and e-scooter services.

+During the 2020s, BVG continued the modernization of its fleet and infrastructure.
+The company expanded its electric bus fleet and charging infrastructure, and introduced new generations of U-Bahn trains to replace older vehicles.